The Challenge of Finding Secluded Elopement Venues

 The natural beauty of the areas we serve in California, Colorado, and Washington state makes them popular tourist destinations.
 And tourist destinations tend to attract … you know … tourists!
 You’re probably in no mood to be gawked at by hordes of strangers while you’re pledging your lives to one another.
 (That pretty much takes the “intimate” out of “elopement.”)

-The Best Outdoor Places to Elope are a well-kept Secret
+The best places to elope outdoors are a well-kept secret

 If you’ve done some online research, you’ve undoubtedly uncovered the well-known sites where couples go to elope.
 (Not our couples, you understand… we’re referring to those other unfortunate couples who didn’t have the foresight to book with us!)
 Those sites are… ummmmm… how do I say this tactfully? … Those sites are CRAP!
 (OMG, did I just say “crap” in front of a prospective client??
 Sorry, but sometimes, that’s the only word that applies.)
 To be clear, the sites themselves aren’t crap.
 The actual sites are gorgeous.
 But they’re crowded.
 You’ll be side-stepping screaming kids, barking dogs and people taking selfies.